-People who have symptoms of cataracts should see an eye care professional.
-The eye care provider can make a diagnosis and help determine which treatment or treatments is right for them.
+If you have symptoms of cataracts, you should see an eye care professional.
+The eye care provider can make a diagnosis and help determine which treatments are right for you.

 Eye care professionals can detect cataracts with the following tests:

-- Eye drops containing phenylephrine and homatropine may be prescribed to dilate the pupil and provide better vision in some people.
+- Eye drops containing phenylephrine and homatropine may be prescribed to dilate the pupil and provide better vision.

 - Aldose reductase inhibitors may help prevent or delay cataracts in people with diabetes.